Doctor-Coomer/python-game-framework/README.md

 # python-game-framework
 The game framework with no name.
 Using primarily the X11 protocol for the window, rendering, and input detection.
-Having Xorg do all of the processing instead of the python interpreter should theoretically use less system resources.
+Having Xorg doing some of the processing instead of the python interpreter should theoretically use less system resources, in comparison to doing software rendering with python alone.

 # Dependencies
 `Xorg/XWayland python3 python-xlib`